rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/march.md

     The port for the ROS Bag recorder (the component responsible for collecting ROS bags in a device) has been changed from 9001 to 9010 and uses 8008.
 Avoid using these ports in your applications.

+* Minor improvements related to historical logs and parameters UI

 #### SDK